Simplifying Dependent Reductions in the Polyhedral Model: Introduction

+\citet{sr} developed a suite of polyhedral compilation techniques for {\em Simplifying Reductions} (SR) that can be applied to automatically transform \Cref{eq:scan} to \Cref{eq:scan-opt} for an array equational language that supports reductions as a first class operation \citep{alphaz}.
+Several of the challenges that these techniques solve are 1) identifying shared computation, 2) identifying if shared computation is {\em reusable}: if it's possible to transform the program to exploit the reuse), and 3) identifying if reusing shared computation is {\em profitable}: the transformation reduces the complexity of a program.
+SR provides a suite of specifications and techniques to identify shared computation as well as identify when shared computation is profitably reusable.\footnote{We refer readers to \Cref{sec:sr} for additional explanation of how SR solves these problems. \appendixlocationnote}

+\paragraph{Reuse Vector} The core of SR, the {\em Simplification Transformation} (ST), codifies the set of profitably reusable computations as a set of {\em reuse vectors}.
+For \Cref{eq:scan}, the reuse vector $[1, 0]^\transpose$ denotes the shared computation: changing $i$ to $i+1$ and $j$ to $j+0$ (i.e. not changing $j$) does not change the value ofthe reduction body $A[j]$.
+Given an equational statement and a reuse vector, ST automatically transforms the statement into a set of statements that together is semantically equivalent to the original statement, but reuses shared computation.
+For example, given \Cref{eq:scan} and the reuse vector $[1, 0]^\transpose$, ST transforms \Cref{eq:scan} to \Cref{eq:scan-opt}.

-Note that for one application of ST there are usually infinitely many choices for directions that present reuse.
-For instance, any vector $[c, 0]^T$ with constant $c$ is a valid choice for the reuse vector for \Cref{eq:scan}, since they all satisfy that changing from $i$ to $i+c$ and not changing $j$ does not change the evaluation of $A[j]$.
-As a concrete example, applying ST to \Cref{eq:scan} with direction $[-1, 0]^T$ produces \Cref{eq:scan-opt-rev}.
-Instead of initializing $B[0]$ and computing $B[i]$s from lower indices to higher indices (i.e. left to right) as in \Cref{eq:scan-opt}, \Cref{eq:scan-opt-rev} initializes $B[N-1]$ and computes $B[i]$s from higher to lower indices (i.e. right to left).
-Complexity of the translation of \Cref{eq:scan-opt-rev} to an imperative language with loops (\Cref{lst:optprefixsumr2l} in \Cref{sec:extra_listings}) is also $\BigO(N)$.
+\paragraph{Choosing a Reuse Vector} The space of valid reuse vectors is infinite in general, e.g., any vector $[c, 0]^\transpose$ with constant $c$ is a valid choice for the reuse vector for \Cref{eq:scan}, since they all satisfy that changing from $i$ to $i+c$ and not changing $j$ does not change the evaluation of $A[j]$.
+Moreover, different reuse vectors result in different output equations by ST and, ultimately, different programs.
+As a concrete example, applying ST to \Cref{eq:scan} with the reuse vector $[-1, 0]^\transpose$ produces \Cref{eq:scan-opt-rev}.

+Instead of initializing $B[0]$ and computing $B[i]$ from lower indices to higher indices (i.e. left to right) as in \Cref{eq:scan-opt}, \Cref{eq:scan-opt-rev} initializes $B[N-1]$ and computes $B[i]$ from higher to lower indices (i.e. right to left).
+However, this still has complexity $\BigO(N)$, just as does \Cref{eq:scan-opt}.